-PHY211 Elements of Physics II (SC)

-This course provides an introduction to the basic principles of physics.
+PHY211 Elements of Physics II (SC) 4 Credits This course provides an introduction to the basic principles of physics.
 Students gain an understanding of electricity, magnetism, waves, optics, and modern physics.
 Emphasis is placed on laboratory work, problem solving and applications to everyday life situations.
 Prerequisite: Minimum grade of "C" in PHY111.

-PHY213 Radiographic Physics

-This course introduces the fundamental principles of physics and electronics involved in the production, use, and control of the various electromagnetic energies used in medical and diagnostic applications.
+PHY213 Radiographic Physics3 Credits This course introduces the fundamental principles of physics and electronics involved in the production, use, and control of the various electromagnetic energies used in medical and diagnostic applications.
 Topics include electromagnetic waves, electricity and magnetism, electrical energy, power and circuits as they relate to radiography.
 The course includes basic mathematical concepts for the solution of radiology related problems.
 Upon completion, students should be able to demonstrate an understanding of basic principles of physics as they relate to the operation of radiographic equipment.
+Prerequisites: RAD101, RAD111 and admission into the Radiologic Technology program.

-PLB101 Plumbing Fundamentals
+PLB101 Plumbing Fundamentals 6 Credits

 This course will introduce students to the fundamental principles of residential and commercial plumbing installations.
 Topics covered include trade safety practices, tools of the trade, plumbing materials, drainage and venting systems, storm drainage systems, and plumbing fixture installations.
 Students will work on lab exercises that will give them practical hands-on experience applicable to the plumbing construction field.
 The labs will cover the proper ways to assemble copper, PEX and PVC piping systems.
-Particular emphasis will be placed on drainage and venting rough-in installations for residential and commercial plumbing construction.
+Particular emphasis will be placed on drainage and venting roughin installations for residential and commercial plumbing construction.
 Each student is required to have a basic set of plumbing tools.
 Prerequisite: two years of high school algebra or the equivalent.

-PLB201 Advanced Plumbing Applications
+PLB201 Advanced Plumbing Applications 6 Credits